Hugh Faringdon: Life

 Faringdon seems to have taken the king's side during the divorce controversy.
 While Henry was searching for authorities to support his views on matrimonial laws, Faringdon sent him books which he thought would serve the purpose.
 He sat in Parliament from 1523 to 1539 and, in 1530, he signed, with other members of the House of Lords, a letter to the Pope pointing out the evils likely to result from delaying the divorce desired by the King; and, again in 1536, he signed the Articles of Faith drawn up in Convocation which virtually acknowledged the supremacy of the Crown over the Church.
 On Sunday, 4 November 1537, he sang the requiem and dirge for Queen Jane Seymour at St. George's Chapel, Windsor, and was present at the burial on 12 November.
 As late as March 1538, he was in favour, being placed in the commission of the peace for Berkshire.

 When the commissioners arrived to take the surrender of Reading Abbey, they reported favourably of the abbot's willingness to conform, but the surrender of the abbey does not survive, and it is not therefore known whether or not Faringdon actually signed it.

-In 1539, Faringdon was indicted for high treason, being accused of having assisted the Northern rebels with money.
+In 1539, Faringdon was indicted for high treason after being accused of having assisted the Northern rebels with money.
 He was tracked down at Bere Court, his manor at Pangbourne, and taken back to the Tower of London, where he spent two months.
 As a mitred abbot he was entitled to be tried by Parliament, but no scruples troubled the chancellor, Thomas Cromwell.
-His death sentence was passed before his trial began.
+His death sentence was therefore passed before his trial began.
 Along with John Rugg, a known associate, and John Eynon, the priest of St Giles' Church in Reading, he was found guilty and hanged, drawn and quartered before the inner Abbey gatehouse on 14 November 1539.